inform-us/requirements_specifications/informus/rules/Sedation (RASS) ventilated.md

 Operational definition = what percentage of RASS scores are done one time within the 1 hour guidelines (day) and 4 hour guidelines (night)?

-Week defined a Monday 00:00 – Sunday 23:59
+Modified shift week is defined as Sunday 22:00 – Sunday 21:59

 ## Chart 2a - DAY RASS Assessment Time Interval Chart

 DAY for RASS assessment is defined as between the hours of 06:00am and 21:59pm.
-Note this is not the same as a 'day shift' used in other metrics, which is 08:00am to 19:59pm
+Note this is not the same as a 'day shift' used in other metrics, which is 08:00am to 19:59pm.
+Remember that RASS documentation is expected one hourly during the day and 4 hourly during the night.

-1. Look at RASS assessment measurement intervals between the hours of 06:00 and 21:59 each day
+1. Look at RASS assessment measurement intervals between the hours of 06:14 and 22:14 each day
 2. Numerator = count of time intervals that are ≤ 1:15 (TBC to add leeway?) hours for the DAY category
 - *note SPC denominator adjustment required for excessively long measurement intervals (those that are 2x accepted measurement interval from clinical guideline)*
   3. Denominator (adjusted) = count all assessment measurement intervals between the hours of 06:00 and 21:59 in that week that are > 2:00 hours and ADD +1 to denominator for each one hour period greater than the permitted 1:00 hour.